abhin4v/abhin4v.github.io/drafts/continuation-defunctionalization.md

 Credits first: this blog post and the code in it is inspired by [The Best Refactoring You've Never Heard Of][2] article (and talk) by James Koppel.
 In the talk, James shows how to transform a recursive in-order traversal into an iterative one.
 For this post, I've chosen to implement pre-order and post-order iterators.

-Let's start with the recursive pre-order traversal which prints the content of every node in the tree in pre-order — each node's content is printed before its children's.
+Let's start with the recursive pre-order traversal which prints the content of every node in the tree in pre-order: each node's content is printed before its children's.

 ```java
 static <T> void printRecursive(Tree<T> tree) {